If you’re a victim of identity theft or fraud, it’s important to place a fraud alert on all three credit reports.

 If you find fraudulent or inaccurate information, contact the credit bureau to have it removed by filing a dispute.

 You can place an extended alert on your credit report after your identity has been stolen.
 You must file either a police report or a report with a government agency such as the Federal Trade Commission, known as an “identity theft report.”
 An extended alert is good for seven years.
-An extended alert requires that the creditor contact you in person or through the telephone number or other contact method you designate to verify whether you are the person making the credit request.
+An extended alert requires that the creditor contact you in person or through the telephone number or another contact method you designate to verify whether you are the person making the credit request.